relekang/args/readme.md

 ### Global options
 * name - required string - The name of the cli
 * defaultCommand - optional string - Set a command as default command.
 This is `"help"` as default.
+* commandPackagePrefixes - optional string[] - Prefixes for loading commands from separate packages.
+See package-import.ts in examples.

 ### Creating a command